venkatweb1234/cmcbeassisgnment/README.md

      - Invalid credentials: HTTP 401 Unauthorized
      - If any error occured during process 500 (Internal server error)

+- **Note-:** UserProfiles, Roles end points are for persisting data to SQL Server.Before using or testing login end point we have to persist user and role data by using mentioned end points.
+- As menioned in the task authentication and authorization database schema was implemented, we test with login end point.

 # Task 2
 3. **Tasks completed in the last 7 days.**
    - Endpoint: `GET /api/Tasks/Completed-last-7-days`